-This study presents our results of the analysis of the Intraerythrocytic Developmental Cycle (IDC) of P. Falciparum as previously described by Bozdech et al. in [2].
+This study presents our results of the analysis of the Intraerythrocytic Developmental Cycle (IDC) of P. Falciparum as previously described by Bozdech et al. in [Bozdech et al. 2003].
 P. Falciparum is a strain of the human malaria parasite that was recently sequenced.
 This new information allows one the opportunity to gain further insight into the role of P. falciparum's approximately 5,400 genes, the majority of whose functions remain unknown.
-It has been shown that a large percentage of the genome is active during the IDC and that the regulation pattern is such that as one set of genes is deactivated, another is being turned on, causing what the authors of [2] refer to as a continuous cascade of activity, in which transcriptional regulation is controlled in a tightly timed choreography.
+It has been shown that a large percentage of the genome is active during the IDC and that the regulation pattern is such that as one set of genes is deactivated, another is being turned on, causing what the authors of [Bozdech et al. 2003] refer to as a continuous cascade of activity, in which transcriptional regulation is controlled in a tightly timed choreography.
+The malaria parasite was chosen for this study due to the simplicity of its regulation pattern, making it a good candidate for determining whether we are able to replicate known results.
 Yet, traditional approaches to understand the structure of the temporal relations among these key processes have been difficult, and required tedious manual intervention.
 In this paper, we demonstrate GOALIE's ability to automatically reconstruct the main features of the system, including the cascade of gene expression, as well as the stages of the IDC and their associated processes.
 Fig. 1 depicts the IDC stages as found by GOALIE.
-We find that in most cases, genes remain in the same clusters throughout the time course, further supporting the results of [2].
+We find that in most cases, genes remain in the same clusters throughout the time course, further supporting the results of [Bozdech et al. 2003].

 Bozdech et al. conducted their investigation with the help of Fourier analysis, using the frequency and phase of the gene profiles to filter and categorize the expression data.
 They used the FFT (Fast Fourier Transform) data to eliminate noisy genes and those that lacked differential expression.
 Most of the profiles registered a single low frequency peak in the power spectrum, which the authors used to classify the expression profiles.
-Classified in this way, the cascading behavior of the genes involved in IDC was clear.
+Classified in this way, the cascading behavior of the genes involved in the IDC was clear.
 Our method reproduced this cascade of expression in an automated manner and without relying on the implicit assumptions of the frequency based methods.
 To recover the underlying structure of the system, we employed an approach that combined information theoretic techniques developed by engineers with the redescription theoretic techniques of philosophers.

-3 Related work
+1.2 Related work

-Many prior methods for analyzing microarray data have focused on clustering, that is, on breaking the data up into similarly behaving groups [3].
-For temporally ordered data, this step has often required clustering the entire time course experiment into sets of genes (forcing genes to remain in the same cluster throughout the evolution of the system) or clustering by function, using an ontology such as the Gene Ontology (GO)[4] (grouping genes responsible for similar functions together).
+Many prior methods for analyzing microarray data have focused on clustering, that is, on breaking the data up into similarly behaving groups [Bar-Joseph 2004].
+For temporally ordered data, this step has often required clustering the entire time course experiment into sets of genes (forcing genes to remain in the same cluster throughout the evolution of the system) or clustering by function, using an ontology such as the Gene Ontology (GO)[Ashburner et al. 2000] (grouping genes responsible for similar functions together).
 These methods are limited by their failure to account for the fact that correlations in expression activity between genes are dynamic and that coexpression changes with time.
 As conditions change, genes may be expressed similarly for a brief period before diverging.
 Thus, what is necessary is a system for finding critical time points at which transcriptional control is reorganized.
 These may then be used to describe the biological events under study, taking into account both expression levels and functional descriptions.
 This approach focuses biologists' attention on smaller sets of genes and processes that are likely to be interesting and that may warrant further exploration.